On a generalized Brauer group in mixed characteristic cases, II: E tale hypercohomology of with support

-is commutative by Lemma \ref{spsqc} and the commutative diagrams (\ref{Cg2}) and (\ref{Cgs}).
-Hence Property $\operatorname{P}_{2}^{i+1, n}(R)$ is true.
-This completes the proof. \end{proof} \begin{defi}\upshape Let $A$ be a discrete valuation ring of mixed characteristic $(0, p)$ and $\mu_{p}\subset A$.
-Let $X$ be a smooth scheme over $\spec(A)$ and $U$ the generic fiber of $X$.
-Fix $1\neq \zeta\in \mu_{p}$.
-Then we have a non-canonical isomorphism
+for $t\geq N$.
+This completes the proof. \end{proof} \begin{cor}\upshape(cf. \cite[Proposition 2.6]{Sak4} ) Let $A$ be an equidimensional catenary local ring of positive characteristic $p>0$ and $\mathfrak{m}$ the maximal ideal of $A$.
+Let $\mathcal{F}$ be a $p$-torsion sheaf on $\spec(A)_{\et}$.
+Then we have